 This seminar provides for the interpretation and criticism of literature not encountered in detail in other English and modern language courses.
 Seminar situations offer opportunities to explore issues such as race, creed, class, gender, culture, and interdisciplinary topics among various literatures.
 Open to majors from other college departments.
 Prerequisite: Junior or senior standing.
 (OC)

-ENGL-COMP
+ENGL-COMP Senior Comprehensive Exam (cr)

 Engineering